 On site, we have built up a wonderful range of livestock.
 All of them are nurtured by visiting young Jamie’s Farmers, including our prize-winning Aberdeen Angus cows, our gorgeous Suffolk ewes lambing in January and March and Ellie, our friendly donkey.
 Visiting youngsters can be caught chopping wood to feed our biomass boiler, from which all our energy comes, or picking delicious organic vegetables in our garden.
 In summer we make the most of our timber-framed outdoor kitchen, and children get the chance to swim in the Bye Brook river to cool off after a country walk.

 Rachel graduated from UCL with a degree in Anthropology before going on to join the Teach First programme, teaching Citizenship and the Humanities in Croydon and Stratford, and spending a year working as a project officer for the SSAT.
-Despite living in London prior to moving to the farm, Rachel grew up in Wiltshire and loves to share her passion for all things horsey with the young people who visit.
-She coordinates visits and works closely with young people and schools, and is also responsible for evaluating the impact of the programme.
+Despite living in London prior to moving to the farm, Rachel grew up in Wiltshire and loves to share her passion for all animals, particularly horses, with the young people who visit.
+She coordinates visits and works closely with young people and schools before and after they come to the Farm.

 Rob manages the kitchen and the organic fruit and veg garden at Jamie’s Farm, Bath.
 As well as working with the young people who visit, he also runs food events and cookery courses.
 Rob joined the farm in 2012, before which he did a number of “sensible” office jobs in field of sustainable development.
 At the age of 29, having had enough of London life, he set off on his bicycle around the world stopping off to work at a number of organic farms.
 On his return, Rob decided to pursue his love for food and worked as a chef in two award winning restaurants in Bristol.
 He also completed a Permaculture Design Course and an Organic Gardening course with Bristol City College before joining the Jamie’s Farm team.

 After 10 years working in further education Julie has swapped the classroom for the farm.
-Julie has experience running a specialist programme for vulnerable young people who found mainstream education difficult so understands the challenges the young people visiting the farm might face.
-She will be having personalised therapeutic conversations with the young people to help them piece together pathways for their future success on return to school.
-Julie enjoys baking and walks in the country so is looking forward to baking some delicious treats with the young people to enjoy before they set off.
+She was running a specialist programme for vulnerable young people who found mainstream education difficult, so she understands the challenges the young people visiting the farm face.
+As Therapy Coordinator, Julie leads group meetings and has personalised therapeutic conversations with all young people who visit the farm, in order to help them piece together pathways for their future success on returning to school.
+Julie enjoys baking, walking the dogs and caring for our rabbits.

 Doug ensures all the animals are happy on our growing farm.
 Currently we have 100 cattle, 250 sheep ,100 pigs and 80 chickens, all of which Doug tends to alongside children daily.